akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 process a potentially large (or infinite) stream of sequential events and properly coordinate resource usage so that faster processing stages don’t overwhelm slower ones in the chain (or graph).
-Streams provide a higher-level abstraction on top of actors that simplifies writing such processing networks, handling all the fine details in the background and providing a safe (typed), composable programming model.
+Streams provide a higher-level abstraction on top of actors that simplifies writing such processing networks, handling all the fine details in the background and providing a safe, typed, composable programming model.
 Streams is also an implementation of the [Reactive Streams standard](http://www.reactive-streams.org) which enables integration with all 3rd party implementations of that standard.